Analytic and exponentially localized brane-world Reissner-Nordstr\"{o}m-AdS solution: a top-down approach: Epilogue

 \section{Epilogue}

 In this work, we have generalised our previous analysis \cite{NK1}, where we studied the localisation of a five-dimensional spherically-symmetric, neutral and asymptotically-flat black hole on our brane, by considering also a cosmological constant and a charge term in the metric function.
 We have preserved the assumption of spherical symmetry in the five-dimensional bulk and by adopting an appropriate set of spherical coordinates, we have built a black-hole solution with its singularity strictly residing on the brane.
 We have performed a careful classification of the horizons that this background admits, depending on the values of its parameters, and demonstrated that all of them have pancake shapes and one after the other get exponentially localised close to the brane.
 The bulk gravitational background is everywhere regular, as the calculation of all scalar gravitational quantities has shown, and reduces to an AdS$_5$ spacetime right outside the black-hole event horizon.
+Our analytically constructed, five-dimensional line-element has all the desired geometric features of a physical black hole localised close to our brane, and shares the exact same structure as the line-element employed in \cite{Figueras1} where such a solution was numerically constructed.